jordanregis/TJRCV/README.md

 # <span style="color:steelblue"> About Me </span>

   Highly motivated individual with strong work ethic and ability to excel in a rapidly changing environment.
 Exceptional organizational and communication skills with experience in improving processes.
+Thorough analytical and computational background with an enthusiasm for data exploration and making reports.

 # <span style="color:steelblue"> Skills </span>
 - Experienced Programming in R